Frequently Asked

 Neutrality doesn't mean the mediator is passive.
 The mediator will challenge assumptions, ask difficult questions, and ensure both parties' perspectives are heard.
 But these interventions are aimed at helping the parties understand each other and explore options, not at favoring one side over the other.

 Learn more about mediator neutrality and impartiality.If mediation doesn't result in an agreement, you still have other options.
 You can pursue litigation, arbitration, or other dispute resolution methods.
-Mediation doesn't prevent you from taking these other routes—in fact, many courts require or encourage mediation before litigation precisely because it often resolves disputes without the need for court proceedings.
+Mediation doesn't prevent you from taking these other routes.
+In fact, many courts require or encourage mediation before litigation precisely because it often resolves disputes without the need for court proceedings.

 Even when mediation doesn't produce an agreement, it can still be valuable.
 The process often clarifies the issues, helps parties understand each other's positions better, and may narrow the areas of disagreement.
 This can make subsequent litigation more efficient and focused.
 Research shows that around 70-80% of mediations do result in agreement, but even when they don't, the process is rarely wasted.